Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

-If $\b^*_L=0$, instead, we can consider the curves only for $\b\geq 0$, extend them analytically for $\b<0$, $\b\sim 0$ and apply now Rouch\'e's theorem to such analytic continuation to get compactly supported subsolutions of \eqref{0eq:1.1}.
+If $\b^*_L=0$, instead, we can consider the curves only for $\b\geq 0$, extend them analytically for $\b<0$, $\b\sim 0$ and now apply Rouch\'e's theorem to such analytic continuation to get compactly supported subsolutions of \eqref{0eq:1.1} as before (see~\cite{T16} for the details).

+Finally, if the tangent at $(\b^*_L,\a^*_L)$ is vertical, we can use the first two equations of the system under consideration, i.e., \eqref{0eq:1.16zero} or \eqref{0eq:1.17zero} or \eqref{0eq:1.18zero}, according to the value of $\b^*_L$, to express $\b$ in terms of $\a$ and repeat the above argument to such functions.

+To conclude this step, we emphasize that, when $\b^*_L<0$, one shall consider the even reflection of the curves for $\b>0$ for the conditions in \eqref{0eq:1.17} to be satisfied at the tangency point and apply Rouch\'e's theorem starting from such reflections.
+On this point, a last exception to be treated is when $\b^*_L=\un{\b}$, because in such a case the corresponding $\d$ is equal to $0$.
+If this happens, one shall repeat the whole construction for $i=1,2$, with the difference that $\b$ has to be expressed as a function of $\d$ in \eqref{0eq:1.16.1} or \eqref{0eq:1.17.1}, consider the curves obtained in the $(\delta,\alpha)$ plane and reason as in the case $\b^*_L=0$ described above in order to construct complex solutions.

-\emph{Step 3.} We finally show that $c^*_L$ converges to $c_a$ as $L\to+\infty$.
-For convenience we prove it for $\t=0$ and, since all the constructions performed here depend in a differentiable way on $\t$, the same will hold true for $\t\sim 0$.
+\emph{Step 3.} In this last step we show that $c^*_L$ converges to $c_a$ as $L\to+\infty$.
+For convenience, we prove it for $\t=\eta=0$ and, since all the constructions performed above depend in a differentiable way on $\t$ and $\eta$, the same will hold true for $\t\sim 0$ and $\eta\sim 0$.